How to Stay on Track with Paleo

 If you’re struggling to stick with Paleo–however that looks for you–try the following:

-Explore the grocery store.
+- Explore the grocery store.
 Find an unusual ingredient or vegetable the next time you go grocery shopping, then look up a recipe to use it with.
 Or use the abundance of Paleo blogs out there to find new recipes.
-Even better, take a private cooking class to learn how to use different ingredients!
+Even better, hire a personal chef to learn how to use different ingredients!